30 Things to Do at Disney World Resorts

 30. Rent Swan Paddle Boats

-I saved this for last because you have to be a guest at the Swan, Dolphin, or Swan Reserve, so this isn’t accessible to everyone.
+I saved this for last because you have to be a guest at the Swan, Dolphin, or Swan Reserve, which isn’t accessible to everyone.
 However, if you are a guest at one of these hotels, it’s included in your resort fee!

 In true Disney style, these are not regular paddle boats but SWAN paddle boats.